7th December 2023

 Oliver has been a Curator of Horology in the Department of Britain, Europe & Prehistory at the British Museum since 2007.
 He is responsible for managing the care, storage, display, and conservation of the diverse collection of over 8,000 items, which includes clocks, watches, scientific instruments, components, prints and ephemera, ranging from the humble to the pre-eminent.
 Having studied the conservation of antique clocks at West Dean College, and subsequently becoming an MBHI, his practical background is essential in informing his technical and historical research into these complex objects.

 As has become the tradition for this event we will be laying on Mince Pies and Mulled Wine.

-Monthly branch meetings are held at the The White Hart Barn in Godstone
+The meeting will be held at The White Hart Barn in Godstone.

 SURREY RH9 8DU